 Online threats are at an all-time high, making healthy cybersecurity habits more important than ever.
 According to a report by Risk Based Security, there were 28,695 vulnerabilities disclosed in 2021.
 They noted that even with resource prioritization, patching all those in one year is unrealistic.
-This makes it an ongoing threat to remote workers and office employees alike.

 Whether it’s an unexpected email, an internet pop-up, or a random link in chat, be careful clicking anything out of the ordinary.
 Some links may lead you to rogue downloads.
 Others may copy real websites and prompt you for your login details to steal them.